 For more information about the Average Pay Program and how it can help reduce high bill surprises, visit our Average Payment Plan page

-An electric vehicle (EV) is a vehicle that gets some or all of its power from electrical energy.
-All EVs use electric motors, and most store electrical energy in batteries.
-EV batteries must be replenished by plugging the vehicle in to a power source.
+An electric vehicle is a vehicle that gets some or all of its power from electricity rather than traditional fuel sources such as gasoline.
+EVs must be charged by plugging the vehicle into a power source.

-You can search charging station data to discover local charging stations by simply entering your ZIP code in the charging station locator tool:
+Public charging infrastructure is developed and available in Westar’s service area and surrounding areas.
+You can search charging station data to discover local charging stations by simply entering your location into the charging station locator tool below:

 By using electricity as a fuel source, even if only for a portion of the overall fuel, EVs are significantly more environmentally friendly than their internal-combustion engine counterparts.
 The electricity that powers EVs comes from a variety of fuels depending on your location.
 Westar's energy comes from a combination of coal, nuclear, natural gas, wind, and bio gas.
 Significant investments in wind generation mean that Westar continues to be committed to increasing its renewable energy generation which helps make your EV ownership a green choice.